serai-dex/serai/deploy/README.md

 ## Orchestration Approach
 ### Builds
-The Serai node is the only piece of our infrastructure that we compile locally and for it first build, it can take 10 minutes or more to complete the image.
-Images for external coins use download binaries, verifying the signatures and checksums of the build.
+The Serai node is the only piece of our infrastructure that we compile locally and for the first build, it can take 10 minutes or more to complete the image.
+Images for external coins download binaries, then verify the signatures and checksums of the build.
 Overall the standard image build process looks like:

 **Stage 1 -- Builder**
 * Configure environment.